aaronhnsy/discord-ext-lava/docs/pages/installing.rst

         python3 -m pip install -U git+https://github.com/Axelware/slate.git@v0.3.1

-Installing Developement Version
+Installing Development Version
 -------------------------------
 This installs the master branch from github

 .. admonition:: Warning
     :class: attention

-    Installing the developement version is not recommended as the it might have bugs.
+    Installing the development version is not recommended as the it might have bugs.

 .. tab:: Windows